tzirath/GISAnalysisSampleCode/README.md

 ### Overview

 Implements the Chen et al. (2018) PM₂.₅ z-score standardisation methodology.
-Raw EPA monitor readings are aggregated to monthly averages, standardised against a Portland city baseline, and then spatially assigned to residential addresses via nearest-monitor distance.
+Raw EPA monitor readings are aggregated to monthly averages, standardised against a Portland city baseline, and spatially assigned to residential addresses via nearest-monitor distance.
+The resulting z-scores feed into a 1–5 risk scoring scheme that is population-weighted to produce a single comparable city-level air quality indicator.

 **Input:** EPA-format `.xlsx` files (one per monitoring station) with `Longitude`, `Latitude`, date, and PM₂.₅ columns
 **Output:** Monthly z-scores, city baseline parameters, and addresses linked to their nearest monitor